 "originating_iac": "terraform | cloudformation | console | api | unknown"

-}A couple of the schema choices are non-obvious enough to call out. schema_version is there because the schema will change as you cover more resource types, and downstream consumers need a way to fail fast on a version they don't understand rather than silently mis-parsing it.
-The id field is a deterministic hash of (cloud, source_event_id) rather than a fresh uuid.uuid4() per call, because EventBridge, Pub/Sub, and Event Grid are all at-least-once delivery and the same source event will sometimes arrive at the normalizer twice.
-A deterministic id lets the downstream consumer dedupe on insert and avoid emitting two drift alerts for one underlying change.
+Two non-obvious schema choices. schema_version exists because the schema will change, and downstream consumers should fail fast on a version they don't understand.
+The id field is a deterministic hash of (cloud, source_event_id), not a fresh uuid.uuid4() per call, because all three providers do at-least-once delivery; a deterministic id lets the consumer dedupe on insert.

 The Python normalizer for the AWS branch (the per-resource-type extractors are stubs you have to fill in for the resource types your environment uses; see notes below):